bloom-lang/bud/docs/deploy.md

 Note that before running `tokenring-ec2`, you must create a "keys.rb" file that contains `access_key_id`, `secret_access_key`, `key_name` and `ec2_key_location`.

 Output will be displayed to show the progress of the deployment.
 Be patient, it may take a while for output to appear.
 Once deployment is complete and all nodes are ready, each node will display output indicating when it has the token.
-All output will be visible for the fork-based deployment case, whereas only the deployer node's output will be visible for the EC2 deployment case (stdout of all other nodes is materialized to disk).
+All output will be visible for the fork-based deployment case, whereas only the deployer node's output will be visible for the EC2 deployment case (stdout of all other nodes is written to local disk).